777qxr/mcezhosting/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
-      Our priority at Xerylin is to ensure that your account, server files and any related data are kept private and secure with the help of our backup servers.
+      Our priority at MCEZ is to ensure that your account, server files and any related data are kept private and secure with the help of our backup servers.
     items:
       - type: FeaturedItem